Community Supervisors

 Memorandum of Understanding

-Dwight Hall asks that supervisors sign a memorandum of understanding (MOU) with Dwight Hall on behalf of their organization.
+In the past, organizations have signed a memorandum of understanding (MOU) with Dwight Hall.
+This is no longer required, but is available upon request.
 The MOU defines expectations that the supervisor will manage the student’s experience and Dwight Hall will provide resources during the agreed-upon time frame.
-Dwight Hall will send a full fellowship-specific MOU near the beginning of a fellowship.

 Dwight Hall will: